ROCm/rocprofiler-sdk/source/docs/api-reference/buffered_services.md

+---
+myst:
+    html_meta:
+        "description": "ROCprofiler-SDK is a tooling infrastructure for profiling general-purpose GPU compute applications running on the ROCm software."
+        "keywords": "ROCprofiler-SDK API reference, ROCprofiler-SDK buffered services, Buffered services API"
+---

-# Buffered services
+# ROCprofiler-SDK buffered services

-For the buffered approach, supported buffer record categories are enumerated in `rocprofiler_buffer_category_t` category field.

-## Overview

-In buffered approach, callbacks are received for batches of records from an internal (background) thread.
+In the buffered approach, the internal (background) thread sends callbacks for batches of records.
-Supported buffered tracing services are enumerated in  `rocprofiler_buffer_tracing_kind_t`.
-Configuring a buffer tracing service requires the creation of a buffer.
-When the buffer is "flushed", either implicitly or explicitly, a callback to the tool will be invoked which provides an array of one or more buffer records.
+Supported buffer record categories are enumerated in `rocprofiler_buffer_category_t` category field and supported buffer tracing services are enumerated in  `rocprofiler_buffer_tracing_kind_t`.
+Configuring a buffered tracing service requires buffer creation.
+Flushing the buffer implicitly or explicitly invokes a callback to the tool, which provides an array of one or more buffer records.
-A buffer can be explicitly flushed via the `rocprofiler_flush_buffer` function.
+To flush a buffer explicitly, use `rocprofiler_flush_buffer` function.

-## Subscribing to Buffer Tracing Services
+## Subscribing to buffer tracing services

-During tool initialization, tools configure callback tracing via the `rocprofiler_configure_buffer_tracing_service` function.
-However, before invoking `rocprofiler_configure_buffer_tracing_service`, the tool must create a buffer for the tracing records.
+During tool initialization, the tool configures callback tracing using `rocprofiler_configure_buffer_tracing_service` function.
+However, before invoking `rocprofiler_configure_buffer_tracing_service`, the tool must create a buffer for the tracing records as shown in the following section.

-### Creating a Buffer
+### Creating a buffer

 ```cpp
 rocprofiler_status_t